Tag Archives: vulnerability

 Oversharing Is Caring

 If you’ve been following my blog lately, you may have noticed a pattern.
 I wrote about my approval addiction.
 I wrote about my ongoing battle with resentment.
-I’m working on a post where I share the full transcript of a talk I gave at my church about my sexual addiction.
+I’m working on a post where I share the full transcript of a talk I gave at my church about my sexual addiction (it’s now published: My Rescue Story).
 If you’re thinking my blog is starting to sound like a therapy session… fair point.

 So why do I keep posting my L’s?
 Why does a guy who literally wrote about being an approval addict keep hitting publish on posts that are almost guaranteed to make at least a few people think less of him?